Skip to main content

 Carver County, MinnesotaHypereutrophic

 Swede Lake earns an F: 139 µg/L of phosphorus and clarity at 2.3 ft signal heavy nutrient loading from the surrounding watershed.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Hypereutrophic conditions mean the lake is operating at the upper end of the productivity scale, with all the bloom risk that implies.
 Swede Lake is a shallow lake at 12 ft maximum depth, which means it warms quickly, mixes constantly, and amplifies nutrient inputs.
 At 433 acres, Swede Lake fits the Minnesota median for monitored lakes, with 3.7 miles of shoreline.
 Within the 40 graded lakes of Carver County, Swede Lake sits at rank 36, near the bottom of the county list.